AgonisticKatai/Nacho-Torrella-Final-Project/README.md

 **Take My Friends - Skylab Final Project**

-It is the application that I have presented as the final project of the **Skylab coders academy** bootcamp.
+It is the application that I have presented as the final project of the **Skylab Coders Academy** bootcamp.

 It is based on an idea similar to Facebook and LinkedIn through which we can create a social network of friends in which to find who works in a particular sector.
 The idea is to find in your circle of friends who works in a certain sector and to be able to contact with him to request some kind of collaboration.